 His research focused on pelvic floor disorders and has been presented both nationally and internationally.
-Mr Dvorkin was awarded an MD by the University of London for this work and he continues with his surgical research and to publish original works.
+Professor Dvorkin was awarded an MD by the University of London for this work and he continues with his surgical research and to publish original works.

-Mr Lee Dvorkin’s clinical practice includes the investigation and management of gastrointestinal problems, such as irritable bowel syndrome (IBS), inflammatory bowel disease, diverticular disease, abdominal pain and all common anal conditions (rectal bleeding, haemorrhoids, fissures and fistulae).
+Professor Lee Dvorkin’s clinical practice includes the investigation and management of gastrointestinal problems, such as irritable bowel syndrome (IBS), inflammatory bowel disease, diverticular disease, abdominal pain and all common anal conditions (rectal bleeding, haemorrhoids, fissures and fistulae).

 He is formally accredited in colonoscopy and gastroscopy and undertakes laparoscopic (keyhole) surgery for gallstones, appendicitis, hernias and bowel cancer.